Pixel

 How does a motorcycle accident claim differ from a car accident claim in Roseland?

 Motorcycle accident claims differ from car accident claims in Roseland primarily because motorcycle riders aren’t covered by PIP insurance.
-Most injured drivers and passengers can seek compensation for their medical expenses and lost wages through a PIP claim.
+Most injured drivers and passengers can seek compensation for their medical bills, expenses, and lost wages through a PIP claim.
 New Jersey’s no-fault insurance system streamlines the claims process by removing the need to prove fault.

 Can I sue for a motorcycle accident injury in Roseland even if I was partly at fault?